[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 density1Dpyro.dat - contains pyroelectric charges

-(important for pyroelectric materials in wurtzite structure like GaN, AlN and InN
+(important for pyroelectric materials with wurtzite structure like GaN, AlN and InN

 density1Dspace_charge.dat - contains the space charge density (here: no donors and acceptors present)